Julianne Smith

 Julianne Smith is an American foreign policy advisor and former diplomat who served as the United States Permanent Representative to NATO in the Biden administration from 2021 until 2024.
 She previously served as deputy national security advisor to then-Vice President Biden in the Obama administration.

 Education

 Smith earned a Bachelor of Arts in communications and French from Xavier University and a Master of Arts in international relations from American University.
-She also studied French at the University of Paris, Sorbonne for a year and German at the Ludwig Maximilian University of Munich for one year.
+She also studied French at Paris-Sorbonne University for a year and German at LMU Munich for one year.

 Career

 NGO experience

 From 2000 to 2003, Smith worked as a program officer at the German Marshall Fund.
 She then joined the Center for Strategic and International Studies as a senior fellow, where among other accomplishments in November 2006 she edited Transforming NATO (...again) - A Primer for the NATO Summit in Riga 2006, and in 2008 she published The NATO-Russia Relationship: Defining Moment or Déjà Vu?.